Variability in Footpoint Mapping of BBFs Using Tsyganenko Models: Impact on Swarm Conjunctions: BBF footpoints from different Tsyganenko models

-Figure \ref{fig_T89-T**}(a-f) presents the MLT footpoint positions for each hemisphere, comparing the T89 model with T96, T01, and T04 models.
-Additionally, the mean bias error (MBE) and root mean square error (RMSE) are included to quantify the differences between the models.
+The MLT footpoint positions for each hemisphere are shown in Figure \ref{fig_T89-T**}(a–j), comparing the TA15n model with the T89, T96, T01, T04, and TA15b models.
+Additionally, the mean bias error (MBE) and the root mean square error (RMSE) are included to quantify the differences between the models.

-The MLT position between the models is quite similar, with differences typically within $\pm 1 \mathrm{MLT}$.
-However, from Figure \ref{fig_T89-T**}a,d we notice that in the northern hemisphere, T96 tends to shift footpoints towards later MLT in the post-midnight sector and earlier MLT in the pre-midnight sector.
-In contrast, the southern hemisphere shows the opposite behavior.
-The largest MLT differences are observed between T89 and T04 in the south hemisphere.
+The MLT positions between the models are quite similar, with differences typically within $\pm 1$ hour MLT.
+At $70^\circ$ latitude, this corresponds to a distance of approximately 571 km.
+However, as shown in Figure \ref{fig_T89-T**}a,f T89 tends to shift footpoints toward earlier MLT in the post-midnight sector and toward later MLT in the pre-midnight sector, relative to the TA15n footpoints in both hemispheres.
+A similar, though less pronounced, trend is observed between T96 and TA15n in the Southern Hemisphere, while the opposite trend is observed in the Northern Hemisphere.

-The MLAT footpoint position is shown in Figure \ref{fig_T89-T**}(g-l) together with the MBE and RMSE.
-Compared to the MLT coordinate, MLAT differences between models are more pronounced.
-For instance, the MBE between T89 and T96 is $\mathrm{MBE}=0.22^\circ$ and $\mathrm{MBE}=0.81^\circ$ for north and south hemispheres respectively.
-This suggests that MLAT positions calculated using T96 are, on average, closer to the pole than those from T89.
-A similar tend, but with larger MBE values ($\mathrm{MBE}=1.18^\circ$ and $\mathrm{MBE}=1.14^\circ$ for north and south hemispheres), is observed between T89 and T01.
+The MLAT footpoint position is shown in Figure \ref{fig_T89-T**}(k-t) together with the MBE and RMSE.
+The differences between models in MLAT are of the same order of magnitude as those in MLT.
+To put this into perspective, approximately $5^\circ$ in latitude corresponds to the same distance as 1 hour of MLT at $70^\circ$, as indicated by the pink dashed line.
+In general, the TA15 models show a wider spread in MLAT than older models.
+The MBE between TA15n and T89 is $\mathrm{MBE}=1.03^\circ$ and $\mathrm{MBE}=1.21^\circ$ for the Northern and Southern Hemispheres, respectively, suggests that the MLAT positions calculated using TA15n are, on average, $1^\circ$ closer to the pole than those from T89.
+A similar poleward bias is observed when comparing TA15n to T96, though with smaller MBE values ($\mathrm{MBE}=0.57^\circ$ and $\mathrm{MBE}=0.44^\circ$ for the Northern and Southern Hemispheres).
+In contrast, the comparison between TA15n and T01 shows the opposite trend, with T01 footpoints located closer to the pole on average.
+No consistent latitudinal bias is observed between TA15n and T04.
+Due to the broader spread in MLAT for the TA15 model compared to older models, the RMSE values show that the MLAT footpoint location derived from TA15 and from (T89,T96, T01, T04) disagree by about $2^\circ$ of latitude on average, with the largest discrepancies observed when compared to T89.

-\subsection{Relation Between Footpoint Positions and Input Parameters}
+\subsection{Relation between footpoint positions and input parameters}